Policy overview

 Appeals

 An employee can appeal the outcome of any disciplinary hearing in writing.
-We must receive this within ten working days from the date that the employee is deemed to have received the letter confirming outcomes from the disciplinary hearing.
+We must receive this within five calendar days from the date that the employee is deemed to have received the letter confirming outcomes from the disciplinary hearing.
+Additionally, confirmation of the intent to appeal must confirm the grounds of appeal.
+The employee will then have a further five calendar days to submit documentation.
 To find out more about the appeals procedure, read our appeals policy.

 Employee records